awslabs/aws-sdk-swift/reference/0.x/AWSBackup/BackupClientProtocol.md

 func exportBackupPlanTemplate(input: ExportBackupPlanTemplateInput, completion: @escaping (ClientRuntime.SdkResult<ExportBackupPlanTemplateOutputResponse, ExportBackupPlanTemplateOutputError>) -> Void)
 ```

-### getBackupPlan(input:​completion:​)
+### getBackupPlan(input:completion:)

 Returns BackupPlan details for the specified BackupPlanId.
-The
-details are the body of a backup plan in JSON format, in addition to plan metadata.
+The details are the body of a backup plan in JSON format, in addition to plan metadata.

 ``` swift
 func getBackupPlan(input: GetBackupPlanInput, completion: @escaping (ClientRuntime.SdkResult<GetBackupPlanOutputResponse, GetBackupPlanOutputError>) -> Void)
 ```

-### getBackupPlanFromJSON(input:​completion:​)
+### getBackupPlanFromJSON(input:completion:)

 Returns a valid JSON document specifying a backup plan or an error.